fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-1/cs424-fall-2022-project-1.md

 Select a dataset that is of interest to you.
 You can either choose one from the list below, or pick your own.
 Note that tasks 1 and 2 offer a suggested guideline for the exploration, heavily biased towards spatiotemporal datasets; however, you are free to choose any other dataset, but you should try to follow the guideline detailed in the tasks.
 Also, make sure you choose a dataset that contains detailed metadata describing its columns, types, etc. It is also important to balance dataset complexity and size and the project timeline -- if you identify a dataset that is either too large or too complex, make sure you can select a manageable subset of the data where you can still find interesting insights.

+Throughout the process, make sure you highlight a few hypotheses you have regarding the dataset or phenomena of interest, and then explore these in the project.

 Suggested datasets:

 * [Chicago taxi trips](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew)